Making a start

 State of the plot when we received our keys

 The plot is overgrown with couch grass and raspberry canes.
 At the back of the plot there is a significant pile of plastics and waste.
 There is an existing small compost bin, but is very undersized for a plot this large.
+It is at the south-end of the allotment site, and there is no shading from trees (excellent!) and is 2-plots back from the south boundary hedge.
+We’re hoping this means good sun over the whole plot all summer.
+We are also close to a couple of taps, which is convenient!

 The first task is clearing weeds and rubbish!